Lego profits fall amid ‘toughest toy market for over 15 years’

 The group said last year’s fall in profits was “satisfactory”, given its move to ramp up spending on new products, retail platforms, new factories, IT and sustainability initiatives, such as developing new plastics for its bricks.

-It hailed a tie-up with Fortnite maker Epic Games as a success so far, with its first Lego Fortnite range released under the tie-up last year proving popular, with more than 2.4 million players in the game at the time of launch.
+It hailed its tie-up with Fortnite maker Epic Games as a success so far, with its first Lego Fortnite release under the deal last year proving popular, with more than 2.4 million players in the game at the time of launch.

 The firm said new products accounted for around half of its 780-strong portfolio over the year.

-Lego saw 2023 results impacted by a tough first half when earnings tumbled by nearly a fifth as the boom in demand during the pandemic faded.
+Lego saw 2023 results affected by a tough first half when earnings tumbled by nearly a fifth as the boom in demand during the pandemic faded.

 It was also knocked by difficult trading in China, where sales were affected by a slower-than-forecast return to pre-pandemic shopping habits, with restrictions only lifted in the country earlier this year and consumer spending also under pressure.